yeojz/redux-thunk-testing/README.md

 - `function` actionTracer
 - `function` actionTypes
 - `function` createActionRunner

+The classes encapsulates the functions within this library.

 Please refer to [Project Documentation][project-docs] for the full list of available methods.